 The Maltese vs. Florian cross: Which one is correct?

-By delving into the history of the Maltese and Florian cross, we can understand where and how the two came to be such an integral symbol of the fire service
+By delving into the history of the Maltese and Florian crosses, we can understand how the two, together, came to be such an integral symbol of the fire service

 By Camila Martinez-Granata